 I even met a group of local friends and family traveling together with a table filled with food, and coolers of drinks to entertain them all day.
-They invited me to take a seat and share a beer as they enjoyed this Alaska train tour and the ever-changing view outside their window and good times with friends.
+They invited me to take a seat and share a beer as they enjoyed this Alaska train tour, the ever-changing view outside their window, and the good times with friends.

 The Heart of the Hurricane Turn – Conductor Warren